- Recipient, Global Luxury Summit Lifetime Achievement Award, 2016

 Prior to Michael Kors, Lee was Senior Vice President, General Counsel & Corporate Secretary at Kasper A.S.L., Ltd., and he spent over eleven years at Polo Ralph Lauren Corporation, including as its Vice President of Intellectual Property and Associate General Counsel.
 His areas of responsibility included initial public offerings, product and territorial licensing, acquisitions and management of substantial licensees, joint venture agreements, supervision of major litigation, managing and enforcing the global intellectual property portfolio, and a range of compliance and legal issues relating to all production, advertising and public relations matters.

-Lee was awarded the Luxury Law Summit's Lifetime Achievement Award.
-He is at the forefront of academic and industry leadership, including serving as Professor from Practice at Cardozo Law School where he helped create, and is now Co-Director of, its unique Fashion, Arts, Media and Entertainment Law Center (FAME).
-In addition, he serves as a Lecturer in Law at the University of Pennsylvania School of Law and Adjunct Professor at Villanova Law School.
-Lee is a contributor to Fashion Law, A Guide for Designers, Fashion Executives & Attorney (Fairchild Books, 2014), and was the project creator and co-editor of the seminal treatise, Trademark Counterfeiting (Aspen Law & Business, 1999).
+Lee was awarded the Luxury Law Summit’s Lifetime Achievement Award.
+He is at the forefront of academic and industry leadership, including having served as Professor from Practice at Cardozo Law School where he helped create, and served as Co-Director of, it’s unique Fashion, Arts, Media and Entertainment Law Center (FAME).
+In addition, he served as a Lecturer in Law at the University Of Pennsylvania School of Law and Adjunct Professor at Villanova Law School.
+Lee is a contributor to The Business and Law of Fashion and Retail (Carolina Academic Press, 2020) and Fashion Law, A Guide for Designers, Fashion Executives & Attorneys (Fairchild Books, 2014), and was the project creator and co-editor of the seminal treatise, Trademark Counterfeiting (Aspen Law & Business, 1999).
 He served as Chairman of the International Anticounterfeiting Coalition and served on its board as a member of its Executive Committee for over a decade, and has been a frequent lecturer to federal, state and local law enforcement personnel, as well as to the trade, on matters relating to intellectual property protection and licensing.
 Sporn has been featured in publications including Corporate Counsel, Global Legal Post and Women’s Wear Daily.

 Sporn received his J.D.
 Magna Cum Laude from Brooklyn Law School where he was a notes editor on the Brooklyn Law Review and received the Stanley Nathanson Award for outstanding leadership & scholarship.
 Following Brooklyn Law School, Sporn was an associate at Proskauer Rose.
 He received his B.A. at Oberlin College of Arts & Sciences and Oberlin Conservatory of Music.